EPLHREU/emily-modifiers/README.md

 However, please note:
 > Due to the way plover can operate and the way computers receive shortcut keys, when specifying a symbol, you only specify the key it is mapped to in the current keymap.
 This means that if the symbol is under shift, then you still need to use the shift modifier.
 For example, `control+shift+1` is not the same as `control+!`, you still need to add in the `shift` modifier.

-Additionally, while using the switcher for symbol specification, the `A` and `O` keys are used to specify variants of a perticular symbol, similar to the emily-symbols dictionary.`A` represents adding 1, while `O` represents adding 2 to the entries below.
+Additionally, while using the switcher for symbol specification, the `A` and `O` keys are used to specify variants of a particular symbol, similar to the emily-symbols dictionary.`A` represents adding 1, while `O` represents adding 2 to the entries below.

  | symbol pattern                                 | output | name |
  |------------------------------------------------|--------|------|